artmetla/DejaView/docs/contributing/sdk-releasing.md

 renaming the "Unreleased" entry to the version number you chose earlier ([example](https://r.android.com/2417175)).

-Test that the perfetto build tools can parse the CHANGELOG: after building, running `perfetto --version` should show your new version number.
+Test that the dejaview build tools can parse the CHANGELOG: after building, running `dejaview --version` should show your new version number.

 Upload the CHANGELOG change and submit it on the main branch.